siegelz/core-bench/README.md

 ```

 ### Azure Setup
 It is strongly reccomended that you run agents on Azure VMs by including the `--use_azure` flag when running the benchmark (we plan on supporting additional cloud environments soon).
+However, you must install and configure the Azure CLI to do so.

-First, install the [Azure CLI](https://learn.microsoft.com/bs-latn-ba/cli/azure/install-azure-cli) and log in to your Azure account by running `az login`.
+First, install the [Azure CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) and log in to your Azure account by running `azd auth login`.

 Next, create a `config.py` file in the root of the repository with Azure credentials and the path to a SSH key.
 The file should look like this:
 ```python